Firm vs Medium Mattress: Understanding What’s Right For You

 Mattress firmness refers to a mattress's comfort when lying down on it.
 The mattress firmness scale typically goes from 1-to 10, one being the softest and ten firmest.
 However, as lovely as a soft mattress sounds, it doesn’t always mean that it’s the best for you.

 Personal preferences are still vital since they affect your comfort levels and sleeping position.
 For example, a heavier person might want to consider a firmer mattress, while a petite sleeper would sleep better on softer or medium mattresses.

 The firmness level of a mattress can also depend on the type of mattress.
-For example, a hybrid mattress like Purple’s Hybrid Premier 3 Mattress has comfort layers that can be firmer than a softer all-foam mattress.

 It is also important to note that firmness does not equal support.
 Here’s an easy way to break down the difference: